pourmalek/covir2/FAQs.md

 * Question: **How to use the codes, after all?**

 * Answer: Only one Stata do file needs to be executed.
 It is "do Iran master.do".
+Read \ as / if using a Mac.

 * To download the code, click on this [`Download ZIP`](https://github.com/pourmalek/covir2/archive/refs/heads/main.zip)